Human trafficking in Peru: Protection (2010)

-Prevention
+Prevention (2010)

 The Government of Peru sustained anti-trafficking prevention efforts.
 The government maintained an anti-trafficking campaign and operated and promoted a hotline for trafficking-related crimes and information, which received 44 reports of trafficking in 2009.
 The government continued to air anti-trafficking videos in transportation hubs, warning travelers of the legal consequences of engaging in trafficking activity or consuming services from trafficked persons.
 Although some areas of the country are known child sex tourism destinations and Peruvian laws prohibit this practice, there were no reported convictions of child sex tourists.
 The government trained 710 government officials and tourism service providers about child sex tourism, conducted a public awareness campaign on the issue, and reached out to the tourism industry to raise awareness about child sex tourism; to date, 60 businesses have signed code of conduct agreements nationwide.
 No efforts to reduce demand for commercial sex acts or forced labor were reported.
 The government provided Peruvian peacekeepers with human rights training prior to deployment.